feedly/sample-customer-scripts/integrations/opencti/readme.md

 - Checking that all the required Python packages are installed.
 You can check this by running `pip3 freeze` in the terminal.
 The output should include all the packages listed in the "Requirements" section above.

-- Verifying that your `config.ini` file is correctly formatted and includes all the necessary details.
+- Verifying that your `config.ini` file is correctly formatted and includes all the necessary details *(Important: The URL for OpenCTI should not include a forward slash (/) at the end - or anything after the hostname).*

 - Making sure that your Feedly and OpenCTI credentials are correct.
 You can confirm this by logging into your accounts on the respective platforms.
-The URL for OpenCTI should not include a forward slash (/) at the end.
+The account used to access OpenCTI should have administrative privileges.

 - Ensuring that you're running the script from within the Python virtual environment.
 If you're not sure, you can activate the environment by following the steps in the "Setup" section above.